codemary/top-coins/README.md

 Welcome to Top Coins webapp.

-The app aims at presenting top coins data through a table and a Scatter Plot Chart.
+The app aims an analysis of crypto assets through a table and a Scatter Plot Chart.

 ## Install, Test & Run